-The Texas Workers' Compensation Act and the rules adopted by the Division of Workers' Compensation require health care providers to obtain preauthorization of certain medical procedures from workers' compensation insurance carriers prior to such services being provided.
+The Texas Workers' Compensation Act and the rules adopted by the Division of Workers' Compensation require health care providers to obtain preauthorization of certain medical procedures prior to such services being provided.
 The health care services must be prospectively reviewed and preauthorized as medically necessary before the service is provided to an injured employee.
-The preauthorization guidelines can vary between non-network and network claims.
+The preauthorization guidelines can vary between nonnetwork and network claims.

 The Office's medical cost containment contract with Injury Management Organization, Inc. also includes utilization review services related to preauthorization requests.
-Preauthorization savings represent the avoidance of expenses related to unreasonable or unnecessary procedures or services prior to their being provided and billed.
-It should be noted that health care that was not preauthorized may be approved at a later date if there is a change in medical diagnoses or documentation is provided to support the request or alternative treatment may be approved.
+Preauthorization savings represent the avoidance of expenses related to unreasonable or unnecessary procedures or services prior to being provided and billed.
+It should be noted that health care that was not preauthorized may be approved later if there is a change in medical diagnoses or documentation is provided to support the request or alternative treatment may be approved.
 Under these circumstances "savings" attributable to preauthorization will not accurately reflect the true cost of treatment.